 Michael Chance has established a worldwide reputation as one of the foremost exponents of the male alto voice in all areas of the classical repertoire, and is in equal demand as an opera, concert and recording artist.
 His appearances in oratorio and recital have taken him to concert halls all over the world including Carnegie Hall, Concertgebouw, Musikverein, Neue Gewandhaus, Berlin’s Philharmonie and London’s Wigmore Hall with a variety of programmes, ranging from Elizabethan lute songs to new works, with many world premieres commissioned especially for him including works by Bennett, Goehr, Tavener, Costello, Barber, Cowdrey and Beamish.

 He has recorded extensively, receiving a Grammy award for his participation in Handel’s Semele for Deutsche Grammophon.
 He was awarded the CBE in 2009.

-Michael Chance is Artistic Director of The Grange Festival which will launch its first season in summer 2017.
+Michael Chance is Artistic Director of The Grange Festival which launched to great critical acclaim in summer 2017.